-The Open Group Technical Standards form the basis for our Product Standards.
-These Standards are intended to be used widely within the industry for product development and procurement purposes.
+Open Group Technical Standards, along with standards from the formal standards bodies and other consortia, form the basis for our Product Standards (see above).
+The Technical Standards are intended to be used widely within the industry for product development and procurement purposes.